lukezhangui/thoughts/a list of things to do.md

 - Knowledge transfer.
 How does an observable work in objective C, angular?
 - Skin tones FTW: Find a picture of a person's skin, and map the relations of the colours.
 Guessing is ok.
 - HUrray for anatomy: go google a bone, any bone in the body.
+- Watch a TED talk, like dan ariely, or some other videos (1)

 #Go out into the world.
 I know, its far.
 - Stretch your glutes.
 Do it and feel better.
 Extra challenge: see how the glute muscles work? explore movements.